wmde/wikibase-release-pipeline/deploy/docs/resetting-and-removing.md

 The backup step is optional if you are resetting a failed initial installation or otherwise do not want to keep existing data or local configuration changes.

+> [!WARNING]
+> If you are preserving existing data, do not change `DB_NAME`, `DB_USER`, or `DB_PASS` during reset unless you also know how to migrate the matching MariaDB credentials manually.
+The restored database volume keeps the old database credentials.

 ## 1. Back up data and configuration

 If you want to keep wiki data, uploaded files, query data, certificates, or QuickStatements data, follow [Back up your data](./backup-and-restore.md#back-up-your-data).